dell/csm-operator/tests/README.md

     # Example:
     #   ./hello_world.sh
     #   cert-csi test vio --sc <storage class> --chainNumber 2 --chainLength 2
+    run:
-    run: ./cert-csi test vio --sc isilon --chainNumber 2 --chainLength 2
+      - cert-csi test vio --sc isilon --chainNumber 2 --chainLength 2
 ```

 Each test has:

 - `scenario`: The name of the test to run
 - `path`: The path to the custom resources yaml file that has the specific configuration you want to test.
+- `tags`: Each test can belong to one or more groups of tests, specified by tags.
+To see a list of currently available tags, run `./run-e2e-test.sh -h`.
 - `steps`: Steps to take for the specific scenearios.
 Please note that all steps above and the ones in this sample file `tests/e2e/testfiles/values.yaml` already have a backend implementation.
 If you desire to use a different step, see [Develop](#develop) for how to add new E2E Test
 - `customTest`: An entrypoint for users to run custom test against their environment.
 You must have `"Run custom test"` as part of your `steps` above for this custom test to run.
 This object has the following parameter.
   - `name`: Name of your custom test
-  - `run`: A command line argument that will be run by the e2e test.
-To ensure the command is accessible from e2e test repo, use absolute paths if you are running a script.
+  - `run`: A list of command line arguments that will be run by the e2e test.

 ### Develop